Trunk-Tools-Assignment/Trunk-Tools-Assignment/README.md

 3. **Caching Layer**

-   - In-memory cache for exchange rates
+   - In-memory cache using LRU Cache for efficient memory management
+   - Direct use of the LRUCache instance for better type safety and performance
    - 5-minute TTL to balance freshness and performance
    - Reduces load on external API